-And we are usually not talking bad quality music neither, mind you: Often this is really good stuff coming my way from little known bands.
+And we are usually not talking bad quality music neither, mind you.
+Often this is really good stuff coming my way from little known bands.
 Amazingly good.

-The same goes – by the way – with reviewers and other suppliers of added services.
+The same goes – by the way – with reviewers and other providers of added services.
 So here many of them often find themselves between a rock and a hard place as far as paying the bills is concerned.

 First: Break down this wall!

 Getting discovered is one of the hardest obstacles bands have to overcome.
 And this, of course, comes before reaping any decent reward.
 Once they managed to get noticed and set up some remuneration, the rule is relatively simple: Size matters.
 The more you sell, the more you will be able to cash in, even if the sales channels by themselves do not pay much.

 To get there, bands have several options and choices.
 Sign a record deal with labels, for instance.
 Or hook up to streaming services, use distributors as sales channels, get a PR, have your stuff reviewed, and so on.
 These choices will get them a return that is more or less juicy, depending on the deal they go for.

 Now, there is a smattering of real rock stars out there that make friggin’ heaps of money, able to sustain massive marketing machines.
 But compared to the mean masses of bands and musicians in the world, these money-printing machines are relatively few and far between.
 Not everyone is Nickelback or called Iron Maiden with Ed Force One and their very own band pilot to boot.
 Even if evil tongues say that Bruce Dickinson is no 747 captain.